stardothosting/shift8-cdn/readme.txt

 = 1.32 =
 * Added a debug tab in the settings to allow gathering of debug information to assist in troubleshooting problems

+= 1.33 =
+* Removed apache and mysql info gathering for debug info tab